Why e-commerce in Nigeria remains unregulated despite market growth

 “As the sector continues to expand at an unprecedented rate, the government struggles to keep up with the ever-evolving technological advancements, innovative business models, and emerging consumer trends.
 Establishing suitable regulations necessitates extensive research and consultation, which might not always align with the rapid pace of the digital realm,” Anichebe said.

-Anichebe said the government has prioritised sectors which they consider to be key the focus, like education, healthcare and infrastructure, neglecting the booming e-commerce market.
+Anichebe said the government has prioritised sectors it considers to be key, like education, healthcare and infrastructure, neglecting the booming e-commerce market.

-A considerable portion of e-commerce transactions in Nigeria occurs through informal channels, particularly in rural areas and these practices remain challenging to regulate due to their fluid nature, limited traceability, and often non-compliance with tax regulations, according to experts.
-Addressing the informal economy requires a nuanced approach, striking a balance between regulation and fostering economic growth.
+A considerable portion of e-commerce transactions in Nigeria occurs through informal channels, particularly in rural areas, and these practices remain challenging to regulate due to their fluid nature, limited traceability, and often non-compliance with tax regulations, according to experts.
+Addressing the informal economy requires a nuanced approach, as well as striking a balance between regulation and fostering economic growth.

 According to him, with a large population of over 200 million people, only a few cities have adequate internet and electricity coverage, making it challenging to implement and monitor regulatory measures effectively.
 For instance, tracking down businesses that engage in fraudulent activity can be difficult.